 EQUITIES VERSUS BONDS

-We hold a slight overweight on equities and remain negative on bonds, maintaining a short duration:
+We are positive on equities and remain negative on bonds, maintaining a short duration:

 REGIONAL EQUITY STRATEGY

 - We continue to favour euro zone equities.
 Earnings momentum remains strong.
 As a result, the expected price/earnings for the coming twelve months will probably remain around their long-term mean next year.
 Sentiment has improved and flows have been returning.
 The pause in the recent increase of the EUR acts as a support after a more challenging summer for EMU equities.

 - As a result of the strengthening USD and technical indicators, we are reducing our exposure to Emerging markets equities down to “neutral”.